ReDI-School/data-circle/README.md

 - Projects are designed to build your portfolio and practical skills

 ## For Volunteers
-- Provide consistent feedback and support to your assigned teams
+- Provide consistent feedback and support to the teams
 - Attend weekly sessions and be available for questions

 ## Current Projects